markyoder/wasp_clone/wasplsp/README.md

 For the details of the official protocol specifications including requests, responses, parameters, error handling, etc., please see [https://microsoft.github.io/language-server-protocol/specification].

-For code examples using the WASP LSP features such as the WASP Language Server, LSPInterpreter, LSP Connection Base, Document Symbol Navigator, etc. see the LSP tests in the code repository.
+For code examples using the WASP LSP features such as the WASP Language Server, Client, LSPInterpreter, LSP Connection Base, Document Symbol Navigator, etc. see the LSP tests in the code repository.

 ## WASP Language Server